daattali/beautiful-jekyll/_posts/2018-07-07-Basic-git-Command.md

 ---
 layout: post
 title: Basic Git Commands
-subtitle: Basic Git commands for  non programmer
+subtitle: Basic Git commands for  Non Programmer
 cover-img: /assets/img/path.jpg
 thumbnail-img: /assets/img/diary.png
 share-img: /assets/img/path.jpg
 tags: [git, github, gitlab, version controlling, git command]
 ---
+Git is a tools for version controlling between local and remote (cloud) directory.
+It is a free and open-source version control system used to handle small to very large projects efficiently.
+Git is used to tracking changes in the source code, enabling multiple developers to work together on non-linear development.

 # Git Commands You Should Know
-### Git is a tools for version controlling between local and remote (cloud) directory.

 # The Common steps are as follows:
 1. Workign Directory (mkdir/ Touch).